-(A) MCPs must have administrative and management arrangements or procedures, including a mandatory compliance plan, to guard against fraud and abuse.
+(A) Each MCP must have administrative and management arrangements or procedures, including a mandatory compliance plan, to guard against fraud and abuse.

 (1) These arrangements or procedures must include the implementation of sound business practices which support appropriate access to and appropriate payment for quality services and must include the following:

 (a) Written policies, procedures, and standards of conduct that articulate the MCP's commitment to comply with all applicable federal and state standards, including the prevention, identification, investigation, correction, and reporting of fraud and abuse;

 (b) Designation of a compliance officer and a compliance committee that are accountable to senior management;

 (c) Effective training and education for the compliance officer and the MCP's employees;

 (d) Effective lines of communication between the compliance officer and the MCP's employees.
 To ensure effective communication, the MCP must organize resources to respond to complaints of fraud and abuse and have established procedures to process these complaints;